giulio-ran/superstore_sales_excel_dashboard/README.md

 5. The two bottom-left sections show sales by category and sales by segment.
 For each variable, the most profitable were, respectively, Technology (37%) and Consumer (51%).
 6. The bottom-center section shows the rank by city.
 We can observe that New York, Los Angeles and Seattle were the best-performing ones.
 7. The bottom-right section shows the revenue by region thoughout the years 2021-2024.
 During all those years, West and East outperformed Central and South, with a general ascending trend year by year.
+8. The top-center filters allow the user to choose the reference year and the region.
+By doing so, all the plots in the dashboard will adapt dynamically to the chosen filter conditions.